klekomtsev/springboard/README.md

 • sql_mini_project/ -> solutions to the mini-project on using SQL for data manipulation tasks: filtering, aggregating, joining.

+• api_mini_project/ -> solutions to the mini-project on interacting with Quandl API.

 If Jupyter notebook is not rendering correctly please use: https://nbviewer.jupyter.org